SWorster/MistySURF2023/Python Tutorials/PythonTutorial.md

 misty.RegisterEvent("FaceRecognition", Events.FaceRecognition, keep_alive=True, callback_function=_FaceRecognition)
 ```

 Let’s get the list of faces Misty already knows.
 When we get a response form Misty, we need to translate it into a JSON format so that we can parse it.
-The list of faces is in the `“result”` field of the JSON file.
+The list of faces is in the `result` field of the JSON file.

 ```python
 faceJSON = misty.GetKnownFaces().json()